This series goes over the topics described in this talk.

 Wisdom here blends technical facts with ethical, financial and strategic considerations, producing a holistic stance rather than a reactionary fix.

-For an extensive analysis of the DIKW pyramid please see: The wisdom hierarchy: representations of the DIKW hierarchy- Jennifer Rowley Bangor Business School, University of Wales, Bangor, UK This paper revisits the Data–information–knowledge–wisdom (DIKW) hierarchy by examining the articulation of the hierarchy in a number of widely read textbooks, and analysing their statements about the nature of data, information, knowledge, and wisdom
+For an extensive analysis of the DIKW pyramid please see: The wisdom hierarchy: representations of the DIKW hierarchy- Jennifer Rowley Bangor Business School, University of Wales, Bangor, UK.

-The DIKW model gives us a structure for understanding knowledge, but it raises an important question: who is doing these activities of transforming data into wisdom?
-In software development, we have a specific term for these people: Knowledge Workers.
+The DIKW model gives us a structure for understanding knowledge, but it raises an important question: who is doing these activities of transforming data into (eventually) wisdom?
+They are called Knowledge Workers.

 Knowledge Workers